-How do we find out if this support if effective?
+How do we find out if this support is effective?

 Monitoring progress is an integral part of teaching and leadership within Northgate Primary School.
 Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. We follow the ‘assess, plan, do, review’ model and ensure that parents/carers and children are involved in each step.
 Before any additional provision is selected to help a child, the SENDCo, Teacher, parent/carer and learner, agree what they expect to be different following this intervention.
 A baseline will also be recorded, which can be used to compare the impact of the provision.

 Children, parents/carers and their Teaching and Support staff will be directly involved in reviewing progress.
-This review can be built into the intervention itself, or it can be a formal meeting held at least once a term, where we all discuss progress and next steps.
-If a learner has an Educational Health and Care Plan (EHC plan) the same termly review conversations take place, but the EHC plan will also be formally reviewed annually.
+This review can be built into the intervention itself, or it can be a formal meeting held at least once a term, where we will discuss progress and next steps.
+If a learner has an Educational Health and Care Plan (EHCP) the same termly review conversations take place, but the EHC plan will also be formally reviewed annually.

 We are committed to making reasonable adjustments to ensure participation for all, so please contact our Parent Support Advisor, Mrs Marie Gauld to discuss specific requirements.

 At Northgate Primary School we abide by the provisions of the Equality Act 2010.
-This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victim is a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments.’
+This legislation places specific duties on schools, settings and providers including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments’.

 The Equality Act 2010 definition of disability is: